01 of 20

 Antwerp Is Amazing and Easy to Get To

 Antwerp is in its second Golden Age.
-It absolutely sparkles, and not just because it is the world's biggest diamond hub.
+It absolutely sparkles, and not just because it's the world's biggest diamond hub.
 This slideshow will give you 16 reasons (and photos) that show you why Antwerp in Belgium is an incredible place to visit.Continue to 2 of 20 below.

 Antwerp Is in the Middle of Everything